Get all the latest data for Surabaya

 Do real estate prices look too high in Surabaya as of 2026?

-One clear on-the-ground signal is that developers and sellers are leaning heavily on incentives (VAT relief, freebies, flexible payment terms) rather than cutting headline prices, which suggests list prices are sticky but effective prices are more negotiable.
+One clear on-the-ground signal is that developers and sellers in Surabaya are leaning heavily on incentives -- VAT relief, free furniture packages, flexible payment terms -- rather than cutting their headline list prices, which suggests they know buyers are price-sensitive but sellers aren't ready to formally mark down.

 You can also read our latest update regarding the housing prices in Surabaya.